Mjz86/c_colon/mcc.md

 these operations can happen in parallel,  if they are located in separate dependancy chains .

-similarly the abi hashing is also done in parallel  and cashed once completed based on dependancy chain, although the abiof operator might make it happen sooner than usual.
+similarly the ABI hashing is also done in parallel  and cashed once completed based on dependancy chain, although the abiof operator might make it happen sooner than usual.